Vitiligo (Shwitra Kushta)

 - Loss of color in the tissues (mucous membranes) that line the inside of your mouth and nose.

 “All white patches which look like Vitiligo is a great misconception.
 The main aim of an intuitive practitioner is to reach the accurate diagnosis first before seeking any medical aid”.

 Few health concerns are as patterned and identical as vitiligo.
-The accurate diagnosis of Vitiligo can be made on clinical examination and history of a patient.
+An accurate diagnosis of Vitiligo can be made on clinical examination and history of a patient.
 Woods light examination is done by a medical practitioner to examine all the spots.
-Sometime the patches match on both extremities in a mirror-image.
-Differential diagnosis is to be made with following diseases:
+Sometimes the patches match on both extremities in a mirror image.
+Differential diagnosis is to be made with the following diseases:

 - Lupus erythematosus

 - Tinea versicolor

 - Post-inflammatory hypomelanosis

 Shwitra is a disease described under the heading of Kushta by ancient Ayurveda Scholars.
 In Shwitra, Dhatus (Body Tissues) like Rakta (Blood), Mansa (Muscle Tissues) and Meda (Fat Tissue) are involved with Tridosha (3 Life Forces) to produce white patches or pale-yellow spots on the skin.
 Shwitra can be correlated with Leukoderma, which is a common skin disorder.